prantlf/ovai/README.md

 | `ovai:net`    | requests forwarded to Vertex AI and received responses           |
 | `ovai,ovai:*` | all information above                                            |

 Set the environment variable `OLLAMA_ORIGIN` to the origin of the `ollama` service to enable forwarding to `ollama`.
-If the requested model doesn't start with `gemini` or `textembedding-gecko`, the request will be forwarded to the `ollama` service.
+If the requested model doesn't start with `gemini`, `multimodalembedding`, `textembedding`  or `text-embedding`, the request will be forwarded to the `ollama` service.
 This can be used for using `ovai` as the single service with the `ollama` interface, which recognises both `Vertex AI` and `ollama` models.

 Set the environment variable `NETWORK` to enforce IPV4 or IPV6.
 The default behaviour is to depend on the [Happy Eyeballs] implementation in Go and in the underlying OS. valid values: